todogroup/opencodeofconduct/index.md

 ## Open Code of Conduct v1.0

 This code of conduct outlines our expectations for participants within the **[COMMUNITY]**, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
+Anyone who violates this code of conduct may be banned from the community.

 Our open source community strives to: